GerhardvanZyl/asteroids/README.md

 # asteroids
-Asteroids game built in Unity
+Asteroids game built in Unity.
+My first attempt at creating a game, and probably contains plenty of bad practices.